Applies to: Refunds API | Payments API

 Note

 The Square account that receives application fees in a payment or has application fees taken in a refund is your account, as the developer of the application.
-It's the Square account that you sign in to when you're accessing the Developer Dashboard.
+It's the Square account that you sign in to when you're accessing the Developer Console.

 - $8.00 USD from your Square account (the amount you chose to refund).

-- $7.00 USD, the amount from the seller account.
+- $7.00 USD from the seller account.

 Take a payment.
 Follow the example in Collect Application Fees to take a payment.
 In the response: